Fishing industry in North Korea

-Fishing industry in North Korea provides an important supplement to the diet and for export.
-The catch in 2001 totaled 200,000 tons of wild-caught seafood and 63,700 tons produced using aquaculture.
+The fishing industry in North Korea is important for diet and for export.
+For instance, the 2001 catch amounted to 200,000 tons and aquaculture produced 63,700 tons.
 The major fishing grounds are in the coastal areas of the Sea of Japan to the east and the Yellow Sea to the west.
 The main fishery ports are Sinpo, Kimchaek, and the nearby deep-sea fishery bases of Yanghwa and Hongwfin.
 The principal catch from the Sea of Japan is pollock.

 Fishing targets in seven-year plans were met until 1993, after which there was a shortage.
 Present catches are unknown, as is the size of the fishing fleet.
 Fishing is conducted under military supervision to prevent defections.
 Military service also affects both men and women.
 Conscripted men can acquire fishing skills while women are left to work in fish processing plants in their place.
-North Korea sells fishing quotas in its own EEZ through agents China.
+North Korea sells fishing quotas in its own EEZ through agents in China.
 This has forced North Korean fishers to poach in Chinese and Russian waters, where they are ill-equipped to sail.
 The situation has resulted in numerous shipwrecks, particularly in the Japanese archipelago where "ghost ships" with their dead crew has washed ashore.

 Geography

 North Korea's coastline of about 2,495 kilometers, mixture of warm and cold ocean currents, and many rivers, lakes, and streams make its potential for fishery development better than for most other countries.

 The major fishing grounds are in the coastal areas of the Sea of Japan to the east and the Yellow Sea to the west.
 The principal catch from the Sea of Japan is pollock.
 Sardine and squid catches are also significant.
 From the west coast, yellow corvina and hairtail are the most common varieties of fish.
 Deep-sea catches include herring, mackerel, yellowtail.
 Shellfish and mollusks are caught too.

-As of 1980, there are more than thirty state-run fishery station and about three-fourths of them are located on the east coast.
+As of 1980, there are more than thirty state-run fishery stations and about three-fourths of them are located on the east coast.
 The main fishery ports are Sinpo, Kimchaek, and the nearby deep-sea fishery bases of Yanghwa and Hongwfin.
 Most large-scale storage and canning facilities also are located on the east coast as well.
 Besides the fishery stations, smaller fishery cooperatives are located along both coasts in traditional fishing centers.
 Aquaculture and freshwater fishing take place on regular cooperative farms.